 As one of the main protagonists in Guardia's current social-cultural-economic renaissance, I can provide profound insight into customs and practises in the town, as well as advising you who is trustworthy, and who is ripping you off!
-If you are interested in buying property here, this will be invaluable.
+If you are interested in buying property here, this is invaluable!

 I usually involve my guests in many of my social activities, inviting them to come to market, for walks in the mountains, and out to the bar/ coffee shop/ restaurant/ exhibition openings, etc.

-The centro storico (medieval quarter) is an incomparable, atmospheric, magical place, which is currently receiving much attention from both within and outside Guardia.
+The centro storico (medieval quarter) is an incomparably atmospheric and magical place, currently receiving much attention from both within and outside Guardia.

-It is a fabulous, quirky, deeply traditional, partly modernised community, still rooted in deep spiritual values.
+The culture of the town is fabulous, quirky, deeply traditional, partly modernised, and still rooted in deep spiritual values.

-The modern part of the town is a thriving hub, with a busy market day on Sunday, plenty of bars and a few very good restaurants.
+The modern part of the town is a occasionally-thriving hub, with a busy market day on Sunday, plenty of bars and a few very good restaurants.

-We are also near fabulous wild mountains and nature reserves, with rivers, gorges, wildflower meadows, and a multitude of beautiful woodlands and lakes: plenty to explore, and plenty of marvellous locations for picnics!
+We are also near fabulous wild mountains and nature reserves, with rivers (wild swimming- yum!), gorges, wildflower meadows, and a multitude of beautiful woodlands and lakes: plenty to explore, and plenty of marvellous locations for picnics!

-AND we're within an hour's drive from the Amalfi coast, Naples, and a couple of hours from Rome...
+AND we're within an hour's drive of the Amalfi coast, Naples, and a couple of hours from Rome...
 The best of ALL worlds!

 There are buses serving Benevento and Naples (directly to and from Guardia) and even Rome (from Telese), and there's a great, friendly taxi service to and from the nearest train station (Telese-Cerreto).
 The trains connect with the Trenitalia train system, and from there, throughout Europe.